 Putting as much pressure on yourself as Gary Vaynerchuk is implying we need to in order to be successful could have much longer lasting detrimental effects than you imagine.

 Working 15 hours a day every day and taking no downtime for the whole of your twenties will more than likely result in you suffering from stress.
-And take it from someone who’s been there, stress is a fucking bitch.

 3. You might not be around to see the pay off

 What if you do what Gary suggests and devote all of your time and energy to working based on the promise of some shiny future where one day you’ll be successful but die before you get to the pay off?